BjornWilliams/DocsVersaTul/docs/source/pipeline-infrastructure.rst

     // Input model
     public class PropertyData
     {
-        // See the display attribute project for more details. public DisplayAttribute Attribute { get; set; }
+        // See more details at :doc:`/display-attributes` project for more details. public DisplayAttribute Attribute { get; set; }

         public object Value { get; set; }